 Live online learning programs involve virtual classrooms, which are enabled by a webcam or video conferencing camera, video conferencing software, and an instructor and students to work together.
 In this post, we'll dig into everything you need to know about virtual classrooms, whether you're a prospective student or a virtual educator.

-A virtual classroom is an online teaching and learning environment where teachers and students can present course materials, engage and interact with one another, and work in groups together.
+A virtual classroom is an online teaching and learning environment where teachers and students can present course materials, engage and interact with other members of the virtual class, and work in groups together.
 The key distinction of a virtual classroom is that it takes place in a live, synchronous setting.
 Online coursework can involve the viewing of pre-recorded, asynchronous material, but virtual classroom settings involve live interaction between instructors and participants.

 There are a few different types of programs that are delivered via virtual classrooms, the most common of which we'll explain below:

 MOOCs, or Massive Open Online Courses, are virtual classes that are available for anyone to enroll and participate in.
 MOOC providers offer different types of courses.
 Some are accredited, and some are not; some are offered through universities, and some are not; some are free, and some require tuition, and some are offered with live virtual classroom work and some are not.
 Examples of MOOCs include courses offered through Coursera and edX.

 Bootcamps are another example of courses that can take place using virtual classrooms.
 Bootcamps for web development, graphic design, and data analytics (among many others) are offered in virtual or in-person settings and provide students with concentrated education and training in an industry they're trying to break into or advance in.
 Examples of bootcamp providers include Thinkful, General Assembly, and Galvanize.